Four days of camp over the September break, Monday 7 to Thursday 10 September, at New Bahru and Katong Point.

 Our camps are drop-off only, so children can focus on drawing and sketching without distractions.

-Learning Focus:Fine motor skills, working with air clay, stacking and balancing forms, imaginative composition, decorative finishing
+Learning Focus:Working with air clay, stacking and balancing forms, colour recognition, decorative finishing

-Learning Focus:Brush control, colour mixing, working on canvas, observation and interpretation, building confidence with a real art medium
+Learning Focus:Brush control, colour mixing, working on canvas, building confidence with a real art medium

 Select one of our studios and click the camp icon for more information